 - Autoimmune uveitis may result from immune complex deposition within the uveal tract.

-In one 1996 study of 1,230 patients in the USA the distribution in aetiology was as follows:
+In one study of 3,000 in the UK, the distribution in aetiology was as follows:

 - Anterior uveitis is the most common form in the UK.

 - The prevalence of uveitis is variously given as 25-50 per 100,000 persons, with the mean onset at 30.7 years of age.

 - Most people who develop uveitis are aged 20-50 years.